William and Kate marked a cold, rainy, blustery St. Patrick’s Day with the Irish Guards today.

 Some may recall that the Regiment’s Mascot, Conmael, received his own shamrocks from Kate last year.
 Conmael is now retired and there is a new Mascot, his name is Domhnall (pronounced Donal).
 This year Domnhall received his first official shamrocks, the Duchess pinned them to his collar.

-Kate accessorized with pieces we have seen before, she brought back the John Lock ‘Fairy Tale’ hat first worn when she visited Leicester last March with HM and Prince Phillip.
+Kate accessorized with pieces we have seen before, including the John Lock ‘Fairy Tale’ hat first worn when she visited Leicester last March (below right) with HM and Prince Phillip.

 She also repeated her Episode ‘Angel’ heels (the style we show is leather, not the suede Kate wears) and her Cornelia James Black Wool Glove with Side Bow.

 The Duchess had on the gold shamrock pin traditionally worn for the day’s ceremonies.
 The brooch is actually owned by the regiment and loaned to those using it for events such as today’s ceremony.
 Previously it was worn by the late Queen Mother, as well as Princess Anne.
 She also wore the emerald and diamond earrings we first saw at the Natural History Museum engagement in November.